University Hospital of Wales: Accident and Emergency unit

 The Accident and Emergency unit is the third largest in the United Kingdom.
 In 2009, it treated an average of 750 people each weekend.
 The unit was scheduled to have a £3.4 million refit in 2013, but this was rescheduled due to increased demand on the service and the disruption the work would cause.
 In July 2020, the "call before you walk" system was adopted: less severely ill patients are directed to other services and those who need to be in A&E are given an appointment.
 An analysis of 515 patients who attended on 18 November 2019 found that 109 patients could have been given advice on how to treat themselves or been seen elsewhere.

 Transplant unit

 A £4.27m transplant unit opened in August 2010, after three years of planning.
 It is on the top floor of a new building that also houses a renal outpatients’ department.
 It replaced a unit on ward B5 to increase availability of kidney transplants in Cardiff.
 UHW is Wales’ only kidney transplant centre and caters for patients from South, Mid and West Wales.

 Hospital radio

 The University Hospital of Wales is home to Radio Glamorgan, founded in 1967.
 In March 2014, the station won three national awards at the National Hospital Broadcasting Association awards held in Bristol.
+Radio Glamorgan also streams live over the internet.